Colorful U.S. sports broadcaster Craig Sager dies at 65

 Sager had five children from two marriages.
 His wife, Stacy, had been a member of the NBA Chicago Bulls dance squad.

-(Reporting by Will Dunham in Washington; Editing by Bill Trott)
+(Reporting by Will Dunham in Washington; Editing by Bill Trott and Peter Cooney)